ElangovanChelliah/PIC18-0.96Inch-TFT-LCD-Display-Interface/README.md

 The designed schematics use a direct circuit connection as per the pin diagram with a voltage regulator for module testing, the integrated applications can use the same schematics connected to the common voltage source of 3.3V, the varied voltage ranging from 3V to 3.6V results in different peak brightness, a PWM signal also can be used to control the brightness, Altium designer is used to layout the circuit.
 The schematics can be transformed to desired layouts like module or custom hardware.

+Will be updated soon

 <img src="https://github.com/ElangovanChelliah/PIC16-1.3Inch-OLED-Interface/blob/7bf8ae4249119983b670ed0e5f937535a9344fe7/Schematics.pn" width="600">

 <img src="https://github.com/ElangovanChelliah/PIC16-1.3Inch-OLED-Interface/blob/fb46c0077c1c229d86bac8b4fa5d2c523bebb977/1.3%20Inch%20OLED.pn" width="300">

 ### Pin Diagram

+Will be updated soon

 <img src="https://github.com/ElangovanChelliah/PIC16-1.3Inch-OLED-Interface/blob/b93f52e42c382b0f1b97d97665717313e876241a/Pin%20Diagram.pn" width="400">